moby/moby/docs/sources/reference/commandline/cli.md

    volume from the `web` container, setting the workdir to `/var/log/httpd`.
 The `--rm` option means that when the container exits, the container's layer is removed.

-*Experimental*:

-    $ docker run -ti -v volumename:/data --volume-driver=flocker busybox sh

-By specifying a volume name in conjunction with a volume driver, volume plugins such as [Flocker](https://clusterhq.com/docker-plugin/), once installed, can be used to manage volumes external to a single host, such as those on EBS.
-In this example, "volumename" is passed through to the volume plugin as a user-given name for the volume which allows the plugin to associate it with an external volume beyond the lifetime of a single container or container host.
-This can be used, for example, to move a stateful container from one server to another.

-The `volumename` must not begin with a `/`.

 #### Restart policies